thedhanawada/me/index.md

 ## Career Summary

-With five years of experience in the Information Technology field, I specialize in developing software solutions and assisting organizations with technology management.
-As a technology aficionado, my efforts focus on the smooth integration of systems to enhance efficiency and attain business goals.
-I have collaborated with a variety of teams and technical stakeholders to execute projects for a wide range of organizations, encompassing non-profit entities as well.
-Driven by a passion for community service, I am dedicated to applying my expertise in a manner that fosters significant, positive change.
+With a career spanning six years in the Information Technology sector, my specialization focuses on the development of software solutions and the provision of technology management services to organizations.
+As an active member of the open-source community, I am deeply committed to giving back and have dedicated a significant portion of my career to supporting and collaborating with various open-source initiatives.
+As a technology enthusiast, my efforts are oriented towards the seamless integration of systems in order to optimize efficiency and achieve strategic business objectives.
+I have collaborated with diverse teams and technical stakeholders to successfully execute projects for a variety of organizations, including non-profit entities.
+Motivated by a deep-rooted commitment to community service, I am resolute in my pursuit of utilizing my technical expertise to drive meaningful and positive impact.

 ## Education
 ### **[University of Melbourne](https://www.unimelb.edu.au/){:target="_blank"}** `2020.2 - 2021.12`